-Despite tight monetary policy, nearly 5.4 million jobs have been created since March 2022, when the Fed enacted the first interest rate hike.
-In the first eight months of 2023, nearly 1.9 million jobs were created, and monthly employment growth averaged 236,000 per month, following the average monthly growth of 399,000 in 2022.
-While the economy continues generating new jobs, the gains are decelerating, and the labor market is cooling gradually due to rising interest rates.
-This trend will likely continue due to ongoing tightening by the Federal Reserve and rising economic uncertainty.
+Despite tight monetary policy, over 4.6 million jobs have been created since March 2022, when the Fed enacted the first interest rate hike.
+While the economy continues to generate new jobs, the gains are decelerating, and the labor market shows some signs of cooling off.